emqx/emqx-docs/en_US/file-transfer/client.md

 Payload: not used.

-* `file_id` is the unique identifier of the file transfer session.
+* `file_id`: Unique identifier for the file transfer session.
-* `file_size` is the size of the whole file in bytes.
+* `file_size`: Total size of the file in bytes.
-* `checksum` is the SHA256 checksum of the whole file.
-If specified, this value has a greater priority than the `checksum` field in the `init` command.
+* `checksum`: SHA256 checksum of the entire file.
+If specified, this value takes priority over the `checksum` field provided in the `init` command.

-The broker will verify that it has all the segments to assemble the file and start exporting to the configured exporter.
-If the file is successfully exported and its checksum is valid, the broker will respond with success RC.
-Otherwise, the broker will respond with an error.
+Upon receiving the `finish` command, the broker verifies that it has received all the segments necessary to assemble the file.
+If the file is successfully exported and its checksum is valid, the broker responds with a success return code (RC).
+In case of any errors, an appropriate error response is sent.